bobril/bbcore/README.md

 # Package.json - bobril section features

+## Override localization

+By default localization is detected from exitence of dependency bobril-g11n.
+You can override it:

+    "bobril": {
+        "localize": true
+    }

+## Override directory with translations

+    "bobril": {
+        "pathToTranslations": "translations/path/like/this"
+    }

+It is relative to project.
+Default is "translations".

 ## Where to find test sources

 By default it finds all tests in project directory (it always skips `node_modules`).
 By defining this, you can limit or add additional directories where to search.